ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

    responsibility!
 3. Our task is to find simple expression of complex systems.

+- Note that simplicity need not be reductive; the sufficient number of dimensions of controls for a train is one, two for a car, three for an airplane.

 ## Second, Transparency.

 1. Being able to show your work is, at this stage, a form of communication.
 To